UMaia-POO-24-25/project-tag03/Docs/README.md

 - **Movement** - The snake moves in the four cardinal directions (up, down, left, right) using the arrow keys.
 - **Food Collection** - The snake grows in length each time it eats food, and the player's score increases accordingly.
 - **Collisions** - The game ends if the snake collides with the walls or its own tail.
-- **Dynamic Game Speed** - As the player collects more food, the game speed increases, making it progressively more challenging.
+- **Dynamic Logic.Game Speed** - As the player collects more food, the game speed increases, making it progressively more challenging.
 - **Score Display** - The current score is displayed on the screen in real-time.

 ### PLANNED FEATURES